 Error Responses and Error Representation

-Apiture APIs are designed with evolution in mind.
+We have designed Apiture Open Banking APIs with evolution in mind.

-New features are added to the APIs in new versioned releases.
+We add new features to the APIs in new versioned releases,

 objects (like accounts, documents, contacts, transfers),